grrttedwards/wow-addon-updater/README.md

 ### Tracking alpha/beta addon releases from Curse
-If you are running a beta or PTR version of the game or are simply interested in testing out the latest features of an addon, you may want to update as they release alpha or beta versions are released.
+If you are running a beta or PTR version of the game or are simply interested in testing out the latest features of an addon, you may want to update as alpha or beta versions are released.
 You can specify which version releases you would like to follow by including `alpha` or `beta` after a space following the addon URL, see below:

 ```